hyperspy/hyperspy/doc/user_guide/eels.rst

 EELS curve fitting
 ------------------

-Hyperspy makes it really easy to quantify EELS core-loss spectra by curve fitting as it is shown in the next example of quantification of a boron nitride EELS spectrum from the `The EELS Data Base
+HyperSpy makes it really easy to quantify EELS core-loss spectra by curve fitting as it is shown in the next example of quantification of a boron nitride EELS spectrum from the `The EELS Data Base
 <http://pc-web.cemes.fr/eelsdb/index.php?page=home.php>`_.